 Wrestlers and other team personnel must be in possession their security identification (wristband, lanyard, etc.) to gain entrance to the secure areas in GreenState Family Fieldhouse and Xtream Arena.
 Damaged security identification can be exchanged at the Head Table.

 - Each participating school will receive six security identification items (wristband, lanyard, etc.) for the six cheerleaders who may cheer and one for the coach/sponsor.

 - Team bus driver(s) must purchase a ticket if they wish to attend the state duals.

 - School administrator passes will be allowed this year.
 Any school administrator attending the state duals will need to enter at the main entry.

 After the eight State Dual teams per class are determined, those coaches will have a chance to give criteria for their team via a conference call then will submit their own rankings to determine the seeds for the state dual tournament.
 Each coach will rank the top 8 schools from the qualifying teams.
 If a tie exists upon submission of these rankings the tie will be broken by the following criteria (1) Head to Head competition (2) Overall winning percentage (3) the school first alphabetically will receive the higher seed in odd years, and the school last alphabetically will receive the higher seed in even years.

 Team Ties At Regional & State Dual Team Competition

 In the event a tie score exists in a dual meet at the regional or state dual team tournament, NFHS Wrestling Rule Book criteria will be used to break the tie.

 Competitors For the Dual Team Tournament Series (Regional & State)

-Because of the date changes to the regional and state dual team tournament, it is expected that every qualifying team to both events will put their best foot forward and compete to win with their best wrestlers.
+Because of the recent date changes to the regional and state dual team tournament, it is expected that every qualifying team to both events will put their best foot forward and compete to win with their best wrestlers.